How to create a Zendesk workflow to escalate VIP customers based on CRM tags

 Making sure your VIPs feel important isn’t just about good manners; it’s a smart way to build loyalty and protect your bottom line.
 The trick is to get this process on autopilot so it’s fast, reliable, and works every single time without someone having to manually flag a ticket.

 This guide will walk you through setting up a Zendesk workflow to escalate VIP customers based on CRM tags.
-We’ll cover the standard, built-in Zendesk method first, and then I’ll show you a more streamlined, AI-powered way that’s quicker and a whole lot more dependable.
+We’ll cover the standard, built-in Zendesk method first, and then I’ll show you how an AI-powered option can act as a powerful complement to make your setup even more responsive.

 What you'll need